 Challenge yourself and others

-It’s vital that everyone feels safe and comfortable enough to participate.
-Absolutely no racist, sexist, homophobic or transphobic put-downs.
+It’s vital everyone feels safe and comfortable enough to participate.
+Absolutely no put-downs, especially those that are racist, sexist, or homophobic.

 WHERE WILL I SUBMIT MY WORK?